Home > Frosting > Cranberry Frosting

 Cranberry Frosting

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

 Tart and not-too-sweet cranberry buttercream frosting is a beautiful way to decorate cakes, cupcakes, and anything in between!
 Fresh cranberry sauce and a mix of cream cheese and butter make the creamiest and prettiest frosting.
-Perfect on a classic batch of vanilla cupcakes or a festive decoration on frosted butter cookies!

 Fresh Cranberry Frosting Recipe

-The good news with the last two on that list – this frosting would be divine on either and certainly bring on the holiday vibes!
+The good news with the last two on that list – this small batch frosting would be divine on either and certainly bring on the holiday vibes!
 I mean, not only does it feature a classic holiday fruit, but the color is so vibrant and beautiful!

 Why You’ll Love This Frosting